-How To Claim Extraordinary Expenses As Part Of Child Support
+How To Claim Extracurricular Expenses As Part Of Child Support

-After separation, the law requires the separating parties to make financial arrangement to cover the extracurricular activities, and other reasonable and genuine expenses for the children of the marriage.
+Not forgetting that the general well-being of the children must continue to be treated on a balanced scale and if necessary, with legal sanction after marital separation, the law requires the separating parents to make financial arrangement to cover every reasonable and genuine expenses for the children of the marriage.

 - need